 Klaipeda cruise terminal

-Cruise ships and ferries in Klaipeda are served at the Pempininkai quay.
+Cruise ships and ferries in Klaipeda are served at Pempininkai Quay's Cruise Vessel Terminal.
 The facility (Central Klaipeda Terminal) is managed by UAB “Baltijos pervezimai", has address "40 Baltijos av.
 93270 Klaipeda.
 Lithuania", and is open 24 hours, 7 days a week.

 Port Klaipeda cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Klaipeda, Lithuania.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.

 |2 July, 2019|